Summer Politics: Cut and Dried

 The internet remains an alternative grassroots medium mobilized to good effect by MoveOn.org and the Obama campaign.
 But even if Obama's grassroots organization were to see fit to mobilize and use the internet to its previously powerful effect, it would be a very quiet effort.

-Perhaps the literal grassroots protest is a bygone era and nothing is lost by limiting people's right to protest on public greens.
 Woodstock is overrated, NYT columnist Gail Collins writes, forty years later.
 Too much mud; not enough sandwiches; mind-boggling traffic jams.
-At the 40th anniversary she writes with detached amusement, as if obliged at a family gathering to watch youthful antics on a scratchy home video pulled from a trunk.
+She describes her experience with detached amusement, as if obliged to watch youthful antics on a scratchy home video pulled from a trunk at a family gathering.

-But can we trivialize that whole era that way?
+But can we trivialize a whole era that way?
 And how will the current brand of town hall protests look forty years from now?
 If pundits and participants don't think back fondly on Woodstock today, how will they recall the shouted, spit-laden confrontations from people insisting that healthcare reform is facism, death panels, and communism all wrapped up in one ideologically impossible hairball of anti-reform?
 Not "Change" or "No Nukes" -- but "NO-CHANGE!", ie: "Long-Live the Uninsured!" -- delivered with a swagger that only a pistol strapped to one's leg can assure.

 1 Arkansas Democrat-Gazette, October 17, 2005